AneezHussain/VIT-FFCS-Planner/README.md

 - 📚 **Course Selection**: Add courses with specific time slots and credit information
 - 👨‍🏫 **Faculty Preferences**: Specify and manage faculty preferences for each course
 - 💾 **Import/Export Data**: Save your timetable planning progress by exporting to CSV and importing it later
+- ☁️ **Google Drive Integration**: Sync your course data with Google Drive for cross-device access
 - 🎓 **Semester Planning**: Plan multiple semesters with morning or evening slot preferences
 - ⚠️ **Slot Conflict Detection**: Automatic detection of conflicting time slots when selecting courses
 - 📱 **Responsive Design**: Works on desktop and mobile devices